FranciscoKloganB/binary-tree/README.md

 ### Binary Search Tree

-Binary Search Trees are sometimes called ordered or sorted binary trees, and it keeps its values in sorted order
+Binary Search Trees are sometimes called ordered or sorted binary trees, and it keeps its values in sorted order.

+An important property of a Binary Search Tree is that the value of a Binary Search Tree node is larger than the value of the offspring of its left child, but smaller than the value of the offspring of its right child.